samrushing/irken-compiler/docs/datatypes.md

 Defining New Types
 ==================

-Unlike most lisps, Irken's type system is based on 'algebraic datatypes', where complex types are built from simpler types.
+Unlike most Lisps, Irken's type system is based on 'algebraic datatypes', where complex types are built from simpler types.

 New types are created with the `datatype` special form: